How to build a user onboarding strategy that grows with you

 Onboarding is where your product meets its users—and where they decide whether to stay.
-A great onboarding strategy is a guided tour showing users exactly how your product solves their problems while making them feel like they’re a natural pro at using it.
+A great onboarding strategy is a guided tour showing users exactly how your product solves their problems while making them feel like they’re a natural pro at using it, which can significantly enhance user retention.

 This guide will take you through the essentials of creating a user onboarding strategy that works—practical steps, proven principles, and everything on that line.